okami101/laravel-admin/README.md

 php artisan migrate:fresh --seed
 ```

-Finally create your first user by `php artisan admin:user:create admin@example.com`.
+Finally create your first user by `php artisan vtec:user admin@example.com`.
 You will be prompted for the user name and password.

 > If you use docker, use `docker-compose exec laravel` before each command.
 > By default admin URL is configured at [http://localhost:8080](http://localhost:8080) which is default Vue CLI dev serve URL.